Instructions and Rules in Koli National Park

-- Before starting on the Herajärvi trail, it is recommended that visitors ensure that they can cross the Sikosalmi strait on a hand-pulled raft and the Herajoki River using a wading cable.
-More information from Koli Nature Centre Ukko.
+- Before starting on the Herajärven kierros Trail, it is recommended that visitors ensure that they can cross the Sikosalmi strait on a hand-pulled raft and the Herajoki River using a wading cable.
+Further information is available on the What’s Currently Happening pages of Koli National Park and in Koli Nature Centre Ukko.

 - The seasons are in sharp contrast to on another.
 The summer is hot and begins most years already in May.
 Autumns can be crisp, when warm clothes and good shoes are essential or rainy, when rain gear is needed.
 Winter usually begins in November.
 It is very cold and there is much snow.
 The snow banks melt in April and trails are still wet in May.